 Stop No. 3: Mack House Brew Pub

 Stop No. 3 brings us to Mack House.
 As we pulled into the strip mall parking lot and saw the “Brewery” sign in all white letters and no further description, I wondered, “Where has the Brew Bus just taken me?”
 Turns out it was Mack House, a craft beer bar with a rotating draft list written on a chalkboard menu.
 The brewpub also brews and serves its own beers, but you’ll find a nicely curated selection of local Florida beers and also some out-of-state heavy hitters — like from my city’s Founders Brewing Company.
 As the saying goes, don’t judge a book by its cover.
-On the Brew Bus tour, I learned to not discount brewpubs with nondescript signs in strip malls.
+I learned not to discount brewpubs with nondescript signs in strip malls on the Brew Bus tour.
 You never know when you’ll stumble upon a hidden gem!

 Visit Mack House | 9118 W State Rd 84, Davie, FL 33324